 to make these for you.

-These are the key process to design a website.
+These are the key processes to designing a website.

 Developing the Website

-Selecting a development framework: You also need a backend of your website to manage the website your self.
-It can be made using a CMS or a custom made backend using language like PHP, JS, Python, etc. In order to build the unique features of the project, you’re going to need to select a development framework.
+Selecting a development framework: You also need a backend of your website to manage the website yourself.
+It can be made using a CMS or a custom-made backend using languages like PHP, JS, Python, etc. In order to build the unique features of the project, you’re going to need to select a development framework.
 There is a large number of open-source frameworks such as Ruby on Rails, Django, Laravel, or NodeJS.